kdillmcfarland/2021-04-02-r-ladies-seattle-online/index.md

 For larger changes, a blank template for a 4-day workshop (useful for online teaching for instance) can be found in `_includes/custom-schedule.html`.
-Add the times, and what you will be teaching to this file.
-You may also want to add rows to the table if you wish to break down the schedule further.
+Add the times, and what rows to the table if you wish to break down the schedule further.
 To use this custom schedule here, replace the block of code below the Schedule `<h2>` header below with